samueltg92/ALGORITHMIC-TRADING-PROJECTS/README.md

 # ALGORITHMIC-TRADING-PROJECTS
-Here I'm going to upload all my personal projects related to algorithmic trading
+With this repository, I'm going to upload all my personal projects related to algorithmic trading